BACK

 Even savvy real estate professionals and investors find condo conversion a daunting process, without an expert familiar with the farrago of regulations to guide them.

-Below is a brief primer on condo conversion rules in San Francisco.
+Below is a brief primer on condo conversion rules in San Francisco and beyond.
 Other Bay Area cities have less stringent regulations that allow for immediate conversion, regardless of whether the property is owner-occupied or newly purchased.

 SAN FRANCISCO

 In 2013, San Francisco suspended the lottery until at least 2025.
 In its place, the city adopted an “Expedited Conversion Program” (ECP) to help address the backlog of buildings waiting to be converted to condos.
-The ECP ended on January 24, 2020, and no new condo conversion applications mixed-use or otherwise will be accepted, most conversions will now have to wait until the eventual restoration of the lottery in 2025 or later.
+The ECP ended on January 24, 2020, due to litigation challenging the Expedited Conversion Program (Pakdel v.
+City and County of San Francisco et al., Case No.: 3:17-cv-03638 (U.S. District Court, N.D.
+Cal.)), the City was forced to suspend the operation of the program.
+While the case was being litigated through various federal courts, the Public Works Bureau of Street-Use and Mapping was prohibited from accepting or approving certain condominium conversion applications due to occupancy by tenants or the passage of application deadlines.

-When the lottery does return, it will be revised and open to 2-4 unit residential buildings and the continuous owner-occupancy requirements for entering the lottery will increase.
+The ECP will only allow for 2-4 unit residential buildings and the continuous owner-occupancy requirements for entering the lottery may increase.
 Under the new rules, all but one of the units must be owner-occupied continuously by the same owner for at least three years, among other requirements.
 Even one “no-fault” eviction will disqualify a building from entering the lottery for at least seven years.

-Two-unit residential buildings are currently the ONLY type of residential buildings eligible for conversion under the city's "bypass lottery conversion."
-In addition, two-unit mixed-use buildings are eligible for conversion.
+Two-unit residential buildings remain unchanged and are eligible for conversion under the city's "bypass lottery conversion" process.
+Additionally, two-unit mixed-use buildings are also eligible for conversion.

-** The revised rules do not affect existing nonresidential commercial buildings, most of which can still be converted into commercial condos that can be individually sold.
+* The revised rules do not impact existing nonresidential commercial buildings, the majority of which can still undergo conversion into commercial condos available for individual sale.

-General principles apply to condo conversions across the country, specific rules and regulations can vary significantly at the state and local levels.
+While general principles apply to condo conversions nationwide, specific rules and regulations can vary at the state and local levels.
 Condo conversion regulations are primarily governed by state laws, local ordinances, and zoning regulations.

-It’s important to note that since the outbreak of the COVID-19 pandemic, many states and municipalities have enacted new housing regulations in response to the new living paradigm.
+Since the onset of the COVID-19 pandemic, numerous states and municipalities have implemented new housing regulations in response to the evolving living conditions

 Disclaimer: The rules and regulations governing condo conversions are subject to change at any time at the discretion of city, county, and state officials.